-Staff recommends that the Commission approve Westar's proposed ACA factor of \$(0.0597) per kWh for the period April 2016 through March 2017 as filed.
+Staff recommends that the Commission approve Westar's proposed ACA factor of 0.1554 cents per kWh for the period of April 2017 through March 2018, as filed.
 Staff will continue to monitor Westar's performance and participation in the IM and will provide periodic updates to the Commission regarding this issue as often as is desired.

-9 Westar estimation of cost savings from the SPP IM were modeled using an energy marketing modeling software.
+10 Westar estimation of cost savings from the SPP IM were modeled using an energy marketing modeling software.
 Westar's analysis included benefits resulting from the consolidation of SPP into one balancing authority, which is only a small part of the SPP IM.
 The estimated benefit is not meant to be comprehensive of all SPP IM activity.